 Red-Light Portraits on the White Sand

 Preview first.
 Buy only if you love it.
-Red-light portrait passes are $195 when offered.
+Red-light portraits and mini sets are offered only when they improve the memory and do not slow the telescope flow.

 A high-end group portrait taken in soft astronomical red light, on the white sand, in the dark.

 This is a memory layer, not a generic beach photo session.
-You preview the shots first and only buy the $195 portrait pass if the images actually move you.
+You preview the shots first and only buy if the images actually move you.
 No cheap micro-transactions and no upsell theater.

 • Group portraits taken under professional astronomical red lighting